moderneinc/springboot-migration-workshop/gradle-plugin-adventure/README.md

 ## Fix Static Code Analysis Issues

-If you are interested to play with more recipes, we recommend to play with one of the most populare OpenRewrite recipes: [static code analysis recipe](static code analysis recipe), which is composed by more than 50 other recipes.
+If you are interested to play with more recipes, we recommend to play with one of the most populare OpenRewrite recipes: ([static code analysis recipe](https://docs.openrewrite.org/recipes/java/cleanup/commonstaticanalysis)), which is composed by more than 50 other recipes.
 In this case, we are going to use a different active Gradle repository that shows a wide variety of errors.
 The selected repository is the [Netflix Testing Framework]( https://github.com/Netflix/q)